awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-dolby-atmos-encoding.md

 # Using Dolby Atmos encoding with AWS Elemental MediaConvert<a name="using-dolby-atmos-encoding"></a>

-AWS Elemental MediaConvert can encode Dolby Digital Plus with Atmos channel\-based, immersive audio input channels\.
+AWS Elemental MediaConvert can encode Dolby Digital Plus with Atmos channel\-based, immersive audio, Audio Descriptive Model Broadcast WAV files, or Dolby Atmos Master File\.

 **Note**
 Understanding Dolby Atmos is required prerequisite knowledge for using this feature\.
-Your input audio channels must already be set up as 16 mono PCM channels intended for Dolby Atmos playback\.
+Your input audio channels must already be set up according the Dolby Atmos standard you are using as input\.
 For more information about Dolby Atmos, see the Dolby online documentation\.

 ## Input File Requirements for Dolby Atmos Encoding<a name="input-file-requirements-for-dolby-atmos-encoding"></a>

- To encode Dolby Atmos, you must have 16 input channels of PCM audio, either in individual \.wav files or as tracks in a single container\.

-**Note**
-AWS Elemental MediaConvert doesn't support ADM or DAMF input\.

 ## Feature Restrictions for Dolby Atmos Encoding<a name="feature-restrictions-for-dolby-atmos-encoding"></a>

 Note the following restrictions in the AWS Elemental MediaConvert implementation of Dolby Atmos encoding:
-+ **Channel\-based immersive only:** AWS Elemental MediaConvert supports only channel\-based immersive \(CBI\) content\.
-MediaConvert doesn't read any Atmos metadata in the input audio files or in sidecar metadata files\.
++ **Channel\-based immersive:** AWS Elemental MediaConvert supports channel\-based immersive \(CBI\) content\.
++ **Dolby Atmos Master File \(DAMF\):** AWS Elemental MediaConvert supports Dolby Atmos master file \(DAMF\)\.
+This is a collection of 3 files with the extensions, \.atmos, \.atmos\.metadata, and \.atmos\.audio
++ **Audio Descriptive Model Broadcast WAV Format \(ADM BWF\):** AWS Elemental MediaConvert supports ADM BWF\.
+It is a single broadcast WAV file contains header data with the \.atmos and \.atmos\.metadata information\.
 + **Output codec:** You can create Dolby Atmos audio outputs encoded with only the Dolby Digital Plus \(EAC3\) codec\.
 + **Output containers:** For file outputs, you can create Dolby Atmos audio in only in one of the video containers that supports Dolby Digital Plus: MPEG\-4, MPEG\-2 Transport Stream, or QuickTime\.
 + **Output packages:** For adaptive bitrate \(ABR\) outputs, you can create Dolby Atmos audio in any of the AWS Elemental MediaConvert output group types: CMAF, Apple HLS, DASH ISO, or Microsoft Smooth Streaming\.

 ## Setting up a job for Dolby Atmos encoding<a name="setting-up-a-job-for-dolby-atmos-encoding"></a>

-To encode Dolby Atmos, provide 16 input channels of PCM audio, either in individual \.wav files or as tracks in a single container\.
+To encode 9\.1\.6 audio Dolby Atmos objects, provide 16 input channels of PCM audio, either in individual \.wav files or as tracks in a single container\.

 If you provide input audio as individual \.wav files, you specify them in order in your input\.
 You specify them as **Audio selector 1**, **Audio selector 2**, and so on, up to **Audio selector 16**\.
 If you provide your audio as a single file containing 16 tracks, you specify the file in your input as **Audio selector 1**, and then you specify the tracks individually within that audio selector\.